 But not too personal.

 If you’re struggling with determining how personal is too personal, just remember that your blog is not your therapist.
-When you’re facing a life crisis, wait to write about it after you’re on the other side of it or if you’re still going through the hardship share a valuable lesson to share that you’ve learned from the experience so far.
+When you’re facing a life crisis, wait to write about it after you’re on the other side of it or if you’re still going through the hardship, wait until you have a valuable lesson to share that you’ve learned from the experience so far.

 I’m not going to say only share what you feel comfortable sharing because to be good writers we must get out of our comfort zones.
 But ask yourself why you’re uncomfortable.
 Are you holding back for the sake of privacy or popularity?